hinto-janai/festival/src/README.md

 These are located in the subdirectory `signal`.

-You can manually send signals to `Festival` by creating a file within the `signal` subdirectory with any of these filenames:
+You can manually send signals to `shukusai` by creating a file within the `signal` subdirectory with any of these filenames:

 - `play`
 - `stop`